 Using a beard brush is also really easy.
 When your beard is dry (never brush a wet beard) go through it with broad strokes, cleaning away the dirt and exfoliating the beard, finish off by brushing downwards to give your facial hair some nice shape.

 There are hundreds of brushes to choose from, so I recommend you head over to our full review of the best beard brushes if you’re looking to get the best of the best.

 Moving on to another essential beard care item; the beard comb.

 As with brushes, there are hundreds of different beard combs available, and if the goal is optimal beard care and maintenance, then you shouldn’t be settling for a cheap $2 plastic comb that only causes static friction, has jagged tines that pull your beard and probably breaks within few months.

-NOTE: We also have a large review of the 7 best beard combs here if you’d like to compare some great options.
+NOTE: We also have a list of the 7 best beard combs here if you’d like to compare some great options.

 5. Using Beard Balm as Heavy-Duty Moisturizer

 Taking care of your beard when it’s dry and sensitive, and beard oil alone just doesn’t seem to cut it, may seem difficult.